portxchange/developer-documentation/key-management.md

 # Key Management

 To enable access to Port-Xchange APIs, the API Key-based authorization is used.
-The Developers can create and manage API keys using the Developer Portal.
+The developers can create and manage API keys using the Developer Portal.
 The Developer Portal is accessible from the Synchronizer application.

 ## Accessing the Developer Portal

 To access the Developer Portal, the registered Synchronizer user must have the Developer role.

-Once logged in, the Developer can open the side menu with the hamburger button and find a link to 'Developer Portal'.
+Once logged in, the developer can open the side menu with the hamburger button and find a link to 'Developer Portal'.
 The link will open Developer Portal and allow API key management for the company.

 // TODO: image of the side menu